We believe in the supreme authority of the Bible as the Word of God.

 We absolutely believe that the Bible is the Word of God and that it does not and cannot contradict itself.
 So, when we find a contradiction in any version of the Bible, we immediately suspect the translation.
 We have proved, again and again, that any word or phrase, in any version of the Bible, is always mistranslated or misinterpreted if it brings contradiction into the Word of God.

 A person does not have to be an expert in the Hebrew or Greek languages to know the intended meaning of any original Hebrew or Greek word.
 This is because there are excellent free websites like ‘Blue Letter Bible’ available to all, which give useful research tools such as Strong’s Concordance.
 Strong’s Concordance is an exhaustive cross-reference of every ‘original’ Hebrew and Greek word translated in the King James Version, and very importantly, it also gives other possible meanings of these Hebrew and Greek words, in the context in which they occur in the Bible.
-So, when a person has a reason to believe that a particular verse in the Bible is mistranslated or misinterpreted by the KJV translators, he is able to discern if there is an alternative way of translating the same verse.
+So, when a person has a reason to believe that a particular verse in the Bible is mistranslated or misinterpreted by the KJV or any other Bible version, he is able to discern if there is an alternative way of translating the same verse.
 In Chapter 17, we give several specific examples, such as Matthew 25:46.

 In writing God’s Plan for All, our guiding principle has always been that the Bible is the Word of God and that it does not and cannot contradict itself.
 The problem is never with the Word of God as inspired by God through His Holy Spirit.
 The problem is always with translation and interpretation errors that bring contradictions into the Word of God.
 God is Sovereign in everything and He has allowed errors to exist in Translations, but no translation errors can prevent God from revealing His true Gospel of His only begotten Son Jesus Christ to whomsoever, and whenever, He chooses to reveal it.